keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 ### Action types

-In this KEP, two types of an action are proposed:
+In this KEP, three types of an action are proposed:

 **1. keptn-service**: An action of type *keptn-service* has a corresponding action-provider, which is deployed and managed by Keptn.
 This action-provider takes care of executing the remediation action.
   * Benefit: DevOps has control over the deployed action-providers.